gethinode/docs/content/en/docs/latest/content/content-management.md

 - **Tags** - links to any tags defined in the page's frontmatter.
 - **Description** - the description as defined in the page's frontmatter, or as summarized by Hugo if omitted in the frontmatter.
 - **Thumbnail** - a thumbnail image with figure caption that links to the photo credits (if defined in the frontmatter).
-- **Navigation links** - links on the bottom of the page that link to the previoud and next page within the current section.
+- **Navigation links** - links on the bottom of the page that link to the previous and next page within the current section.

 The below example illustrates the parameters used in the page's frontmatter: